 From the reading I've done on this ship, it served as a prototype design for the Constellation Class (USS Stargazer) that Captain Picard first served as captain on.
 For all intent and purposes, this ship is pretty much is a science vessel.

-The model maker labeled the ship as a Contender class, but I ended up renaming the classification for this ship to Challenger class.
+The model maker labeled the ship as a Contender class, but I ended up renaming the classification for this ship to Challenger Class (Non-Cannon).
 While I was researching the ship for an upcoming review of the resin kit, I found some additional information about the vessel that supported my decision.
 She appears in some of The Next Generation comic books.

 Once again, I actually have a review that I wrote up about this kit.
 Rather than repeat all of that material here, you really should go check it out at THIS LINK.